zhezhouzz/underapproximation_type/README.md

     $ python3 scripts/get_table1.py

-> Notice: in order to solve the new [STLC Benchmark](#stlc-benchmark), we optimized the implementation of the SMT qeuries (remove unsued quantified variables in the queries), thus the numbers in the `(max. #∀,#∃)` columns would slight different from the table shown in the paper.
-The execution time `total (avg. time)(s)` may also be various depending on your machine.
+> Notice: in order to solve the new [STLC Benchmark](#stlc-benchmark), we optimized the implementation of the SMT qeuries (remove unused quantified variables in the queries), thus the numbers in the `(max. #∀,#∃)` columns will differ slightly from the table shown in the paper.
+The execution time `total (avg. time)(s)` may also vary depending on your machine.
 Readers can check the claims in the paper (line `865` to `880`) with respect to the displayed results.

 The following scripts run the benchmark suite displayed in Table 2 of the paper, it will take about `60` mins.
-It runs Poirot for the programs synthesized using [Cobalt](#cobalt-synthesizer) deductive synthesis tool.
+It runs Poirot for the programs synthesized using the [Cobalt](#cobalt-synthesizer) deductive synthesis tool.

     $ python3 scripts/get_table2.py

-> Notice: the synthesizer uses random choices internally while synthesizing these programs, therefore the programs synthesized in each run of the synthesizer are different and may vary *minutely* in numbers.
+> Notice: the synthesizer uses random choices internally while synthesizing these programs, therefore the programs synthesized in each run of the synthesizer may differ and may vary *minutely* in numbers.
 This may cause *minute* differences in the table generated by the above script from what is reported in the paper.
 However, in each case, the numbers generated will be close and corroborate our claims in the paper that *the space of the complete generators is significantly smaller than the space of the safe generators.* (line `914`)

-The following scripts run the `STLC` benchmark suite that asked by the reviewers, it will take about `200` second.
-The details about this new benchmarks can be found in section [STLC Benchmark](#stlc-benchmark).
+The following scripts run the `STLC` benchmark suite that is asked for by the reviewers, it will take about `200` seconds.
+The details about these new benchmarks can be found in section [STLC Benchmark](#stlc-benchmark).

     $ python3 scripts/run_stlc.py

 ##### Detailed Steps

-By add command line argument `verbose`, the all scripts above will show the actual command sent to **Poirot** on each benchmark.
+By add commanding the line argument `verbose`, all of the scripts above will show the actual command sent to **Poirot** on each benchmark.
 For example, by runing:

     $ python3 scripts/get_table1.py verbose